moodyboyzzz/school_42-Libft/README.md

 # Libft

-The purpose of this project is to create library (and not only) functions.
+## The aim of this project

+Create library (and not only) functions.

 ## More about what needed to be done and the features